 Saving for your children's education requires a long-term plan.
 And, like saving for retirement, the earlier you start your plan the better.
 Use this calculator to help develop or fine-tune your education savings plan.
 Click the "View Report" button for a detailed look at the results.

-If you are short on funds or need to smooth out your budget we also publish personal loan rates, HELOC rates, and mortgage refinance rates on this page.
+If you are short on funds or need to smooth out your budget we also publish personal loan rates, HELOC rates, and Fairfield mortgage refinance rates on this page.
 We also list current savings rates.

 Our rate table lists current home equity offers in your area, which you can use to find a local lender or compare against other loan options.
 From the [loan type] select box you can choose between HELOCs and home equity loans of a 5, 10, 15, 20 or 30 year duration.